runmyrobot/runmyrobot/README.md

 The is a community project.
 Making your own bot?
 Adding your own control stuff?
 Cool!
 We'd like to hear from you.

+<h1> Quicker install </h1>

+Grab the source
+run the install.sh script in the runmyrobot/scripts folder

+(This hasn't been tested yet.)